|The Low Horns

-I'm going to call these the "Slow Horns".
+I'm going to call these the "Slow Horns."
 If you rope up, it will be very slow to cross the horns.
-My suggestion if going N to S: Scramble 1, Rope for 2, Scramble 3 if you're bold (rope for me), scramble 4, rope for a short pitch on 5...then scramble (although you might want to rope for a short pitch on 5c too.
+My suggestion if going north to south: scramble Low Horn 1, rope up for Low Horn 2, scramble Low Horn 3 if you're bold (rope for me), scramble Low Horn 4, rope for a short pitch on Low Horn 5, then scramble over the top of it (although you might want to rope up for a short pitch on 5c too.
 As for 6, well...the horns are slow, we ran out of time.

 From: Las Cruces, NM

 Sep 17, 2013